plyoung/UIElements/README.md

 ## Tooltip

-UIElements doe snot have tooltip support at runtime.
+UIElements does not have tooltip support at runtime.
 Here's some code to show how you can get it working.

 You want to add something like this near the end of a UXML document.
 It needs to be at the end so that the tooltip will appear over other elements and not behind them.